 What is Our Baltimore?
 Why is this planning process important?

-Our Baltimore is a comprehensive plan for Baltimore’s future.
-The plan will guide development of the City over the next ten years and beyond.
-The plan is based on community input and values related to land use, transportation, housing, community facilities, and other important topics that impact our neighborhoods.
+Our Baltimore is a comprehensive plan to guide physical development of the City over the next ten years and beyond.
+The plan is based on community input and values, with a focus on topics related to urban planning: land use, transportation, housing, community facilities, and more.
+You can read more about the topics here.

 The plan will build on the Mayor’s Action Plan, but look at a longer time horizon (10+ years).
 In particular, the plan will focus on the Equitable Neighborhood Development pillar, identifying what equitable neighborhood development looks like and how to achieve it.